 Never has the importance of the immune system been as important and vital as it is now.
 The immune system, which is made up of many different cells, tissues, and organs working together, helps to protect the body from viruses, infections, and other diseases.
 However, like other things in the body, the functionality of the immune system can be compromised.
 Thankfully, there are ways to help maintain it and this ranges from foods and exercising to getting plenty of sleep and even using supplements.

 It should be noted that there is no scientific evidence to suggest that any of the below-mentioned supplements can help to protect you against the coronavirus.
 The only way to reduce your risk of contracting the virus is through social distancing and proper hygiene practices.
-The fact, supplements are not a fix-all method, but instead, they help to give your immune system an added advantage by keeping it strong and healthy.
+The fact is, supplements are not a fix-all method, but instead, they help to give your immune system an added advantage by keeping it strong and healthy.

 10 Supplements to boost your immune system